stuij/unarmed/README.md

 In between matches and during matches when pressing `start` you will have access to a config screen.
 During a match, press `start` again to return to the match.

+In between matches player 1 is always the one in control of the menu.

+When someone presses `start` during a game to access the menu, it will be that person that is in control.

 As for meny navigation, move your cursor to the desired option and press `A`.
 When you're in a sub-screen, you can press `B` to go to the previous